Creating a Job

 Job Type |

-Determines the job type selected from the |
+Determines the job type that is selected from the Add Job drop-down list. |

 Job Name |

-Defines the name of the job.
+Defines the job name.
 Rules:

 |